captn3m0/prometheus-act-exporter/README.md

 If running via Docker, here are some simple cookbook configurations:

-docker run -it -p 3000:3000 -e captn3m0/prometheus-act-exporter : Run a simple test server locally in debug mode and test it on http://localhost:3000
+`docker run -it -p 3000:3000 -e captn3m0/prometheus-act-exporter`

+Run a simple test server locally in debug mode and test it on `http://localhost:3000/metrics`

 # LICENSE